TerrifiedBug/homelab/portainer-stacks/homemedia/README.md

 - A [NordVPN](https://nordvpn.com) account
 - A Usenet provider account (such as Eweka or Newshosting)
 - A Usenet indexer (such as NZBgeek)
-- Port forwarding not required (Gluetun handles it internally)

 ---